-In the wider context of the revision of chapters 5 and 6 of SEEA2003, the area of RUMEA was suggested for development in the UNCEEA preliminary list of research items.
+In the wider context of the revision of chapters 5 and 6 of SEEA2003, the area of natural Resource Use and Management Expenditure Account (RUMEA) was suggested for development in the UNCEEA preliminary list of research items.
 With connection to this, the London Group considered the development of the classification of natural resources management expenditures as an important issue to be addressed during the SEEA revision for inclusion in the standard.
-This reflects the opinion, emerged in the group, that the revision of chapters 5 and 6 of SEEA2003 should emphasize the EPEA accounting methodology as holding for all areas of environmental expenditure, while the main conceptual issues to be dealt with would relate to the scope and classification of resource use and management activities and expenditures.
-On this topic, in the meeting held in Rome in December 2007 the London Group invited Istat to prepare an issue paper, to be drafted in consultation with IMF, FAO and Eurostat.
-The present document has been prepared to meet that request.
+This reflects the opinion, emerged in the group, that the revision of chapters 5 and 6 of SEEA2003 should emphasize the EPEA accounting methodology as holding for all areas of environmental expenditure, while the main conceptual issues to be dealt with as far as RUMEA is concerned would relate to the scope and classification of resource use and management activities and expenditures.

-Istat has developed in 2006 a classification for RUMEA purposes - called CRUMA (Classification of Resource Use and Management Activities and expenditure) - which is fully consistent with the Classification of Environmental Protection Activities and expenditures (CEPA).
-CRUMA was presented at the Rome meeting mentioned above and the London Group considered it as very promising and a good basis for developing a classification in this area.
+Istat has developed since 2006 a classification for RUMEA purposes - called CRUMA (Classification of Resource Use and Management Activities and expenditures) - which is fully consistent with the Classification of Environmental Protection Activities and expenditures (CEPA).
+CRUMA was presented at the 12th London Group meeting held in Rome in December 2007.
+The London Group considered it as very promising and a good basis for developing a classification in this area and invited Istat to prepare an issue paper, to be drafted in consultation with IMF, FAO and Eurostat.